CBS13 Investigates: CA Still Storing Newborn DNA Without Consent. Golden State Killer Case Raising New Concerns

 In 2014, a federal law temporarily classified bloodspots as human subjects, meaning some researchers would need to get informed consent to use them.
 However, the law only applied to federally funded research – not private research – and the protection was removed last year.

-Studies find “states that retain (blood spots) may be acting outside the scope of their legal authority,” and several states have been sued by parents – untimely forcing the state to destroy all samples taken without consent.
+Studies find “states that retain (blood spots) may be acting outside the scope of their legal authority,” and several states have been successfully sued by parents.
+The state’s untimely had to destroy all samples taken without consent.

 “The ACLU believes that parents have the right to know before the state stores their child’s blood and allows it to be used by researchers and others.”
 However, many in the research community do not.

-Those opposed to informed consent say it may increase the number of people who opt out of storage and thereby reduce the number of specimens available for research.
+Those opposed to informed consent say it may increase the number of people who opt out of storage and thereby reduce the number of specimens available for life- saving research.

 Others oppose consent arguing that parents might be more likely to opt-out of the life-saving genetic test if given the opportunity to opt-out of storage after the test.